Ibasen's 430-year history

 Such is the humorous, chic, and also rebellious spirit of the Edo people.

-We are determined to pass on the good old days to the present generation.
+We are determined to pass on the good old things to the present generation.